CDPhD/iuvo-site/index.md

   <li>Extensive real-world experience reporting to and serving on Boards</li>
 </ul>

-<p><strong>Whether you need interim financial leadership, support with funding and project management, or strategic advice on governance and compliance, I bring a practical, solutions-focused approach.
+<p style="margin-top: 30px;"><strong>Whether you need interim financial leadership, support with funding and project management, or strategic advice on governance and compliance, I bring a practical, solutions-focused approach.
 I work flexibly — whether on a short-term project basis or as an ongoing partner — so you can focus on delivering impact.</strong></p>

 <h3>About Chris Davidson</h3>